kyberdrb/installed_packages_linux/README.md

 blueman -> then execute: su -c 'systemctl enable bluetooth.service' -> this will enable the Bluetooth icon in notification tray

-android-file-transfer - transfer data with a mobile device via MTP android-tools - Android platform tools; `adb` etc.; make sure to have "USB Debugging" activated on Android device otherwise it will be hidden from `adb devices` command
+android-file-transfer - transfer data with a mobile device via MTP

 iw -> Sprava bezdrotovych adapterov (skenovanie Wi-Fi sieti)